Rating and value of Japanese screens

 Features and styles

-Japanese screens are characterized by their minimalist design and artistic refinement.
-They are generally made up of several panels linked together by hinges, allowing them to be folded and unfolded to adjust their position and size as required.
+They are generally made up of several panels linked together by hinges, allowing them to be folded and unfolded to adjust their position and size to suit requirements.

 There are several styles of Japanese screens, each reflecting a specific period and aesthetic: